-How to see how much time you spend on an app android
+Seeing how much time you spend on an app on Android

 How do I check my app usage on Android?